bubbleherow/Data-analysis-with-Python/README.md

-#Data-analysis-on-Python
-#Application of data analytics tools for predicting the results of a #biathlon sports competition.
+Application of data analytics tools for predicting the results of a biathlon sports competition

 The objective was to test methods of forecasting the results of biathlon competition.